Home

 We can see significant current flows over wire 2, which would be the coax shield, a mast, or both.

 There is a trick with Eznec.
-By inserting an additional source in the mast or feedline and setting current to zero, we can observe the radial common point to earth voltage required across a balun to force current to zero.
-In this case the voltage across the balun would be:
+By inserting an additional source in the mast or feed line and setting current of that second source to zero, we can see the voltage required across a feed line isolator to force current to zero.
+In this case the voltage across a perfect isolator would be:

 Source 2 Voltage = 145.5 V. at 67.97 deg.